 Centers for Learning

-We have collections dedicated to different disciplines and in a variety of formats – print, digital (including access to numerous online databases and ireference works), picture files, videos, audio files, etc. No matter what you're researching, the libraries will give you access to the materials you need.
+We have collections dedicated to different disciplines and in a variety of formats – print, digital (including access to numerous full-text and streaming databases, and e-reference works), videos, audio files, etc. No matter what you're researching, the libraries will give you access to the materials you need.

 Albert M. Greenfield Library

-The Greenfield library, the University's main library, contains materials covering art and design, dance, theater, media arts, liberal arts, and other general subjects.
-Specialized collections include:
+The Greenfield library, the University's main library contains materials covering art and design, dance, theater, media arts, literature, liberal arts, and other general subjects.

 - University Archives